ViuwAnalytics/viuw-unity-sdk/README.md

 ## Getting started
   1. Create and register a scene at www.viuw.io.
 Create a scene to view your dashboard.
-  1. From your dashboard, generate an API key, Project ID, and Scene ID <SCREENSHOT>
+  1. From your dashboard, generate an API key, Project ID, and Scene ID. <SCREENSHOT>
-  1. Integrate the SDK to view scene reconstruction and analytics
+  1. Integrate the SDK to view scene reconstruction and analytics.

 ## SDK Integration
 1. Download or clone this repository.